semgrep/semgrep-docs/docs/index.md

 </div>

-To determine alpha, beta, or general availability (GA) status we scan a wide corpus of projects and measure the parse rate of each language.
+To determine experimental, beta, or general availability (GA) status we scan a wide corpus of projects and measure the parse rate of each language.
 For more details see [the breakdown of all supported languages](language-support/).

 ## History